redhat-openstack/website/source/documentation/tunings-and-tweaks.html.md

          *          soft    nproc     10240
          root       soft    nproc     unlimited

-Systemd (EL7, Fedora) uses per service limits and does not uses /etc/security/limits.conf .
+Systemd (EL7) uses per service limits and does not uses /etc/security/limits.conf .
 One possible way for setting a per service limit is creating a new service target in the /etc/systemd/system/ which will inherit and override from the packaged version of the target.

 /etc/systemd/system/rabbitmq-server.service: